 A Benchmark for Automated Building Projects

-The AVEVA technology in Terminal 1 processes a multitude of signals across the many processes operating there:
+The AVEVA technology in Terminal 1 processes a multitude of signals across the many processes in operation, including:

-Climate: 33 technical climate rooms, 1,000 fan coil units and 650 fans.
-The system handles aspects ranging from the generation of cooling and heating to subsequent distribution, controlling all elements (cooling towers, air conditioning rooms, valves, fan coil units, room controls, etc.)
+Climate: 33 technical climate rooms, 1,000 fan coil units, and 650 fans.
+The system handles aspects ranging from the generation of cooling and heating to subsequent distribution, controlling all elements including cooling towers, air conditioning rooms, valves, fan coil units, room controls, etc.

-Mechanical Transport: 250 items (escalators, ramps, elevators, moving walkways, etc.)
+Mechanical Transport: 250 items such as escalators, ramps, elevators, moving walkways, etc.

-Plumbing and Sanitation: 247 items corresponding to wells and pumps and motorized infiltrations, deposits, pressure group and valves
+Plumbing and Sanitation: 247 items corresponding to wells and pumps, as well as motorised infiltrations, deposits, pressure group, and valves.

-Low Voltage: 26 transformation centers (including 300 panels that can be fully modified within the system and have control priority) and 1,300 secondary panels each containing one of the processes for the terminal’s power input; this system also includes uninterruptible power systems (UPS)
+Low Voltage: 26 transformation centers which include 300 panels that can be fully modified within the system and have control priority.
+In addition, 1,300 secondary panels each containing one of the processes for the terminal’s power input, which includes uninterruptible power systems (UPS).

 The Benefits of a Single Control Environment

-After ten years of work, the control environment of the airport is almost completely integrated and AENA’s commitment to AVEVA software as their standard for handling the 47 airports they operate in Spain is stronger than ever.
+After 10 years of work, the control environment of the airport is almost completely integrated, and AENA’s commitment to AVEVA software as their standard for handling the 47 airports they operate in Spain is stronger than ever.